1989 Corvette Challenge Bosch Race Car on BringATrailer.com

 This car is for sale on www.BringATrailer.com, details HERE.

 The 1988-1989 Corvette Challenge Series was an outgrowth of the 1985-1987 SCCA Showroom Stock Series.
 What happened was that the C4 Corvettes won every race!
 The joke in the pits was, “Who will get 2nd and 3rd place?”
 Imagine that, kicked out for being too fast!
-Porsche even bought a C4 Corvette to take apart to learn why the Corvettes were so fast.
+In fact, Porsche even bought a C4 Corvette to take apart to learn why the Corvettes were so fast.

 The 1988-1989 Corvette cars all originally rolled off the Bowling Green assembly line, just like any other 1988-1989 Corvette.
-When customers ordered a Corvette Challenge Corvette, every car had the same package of options.
+Consequently, when customers ordered a Corvette Challenge Corvette, every car had the same package of options.
 But instead of the cars being transported to dealerships for delivery, the cars were sent to Protofab in Wixom, Michigan, for racecar preparation.

-All of the L98 350 engines were blueprinted to exact specs and dyno tested so that every engine produced the same amount of horsepower.
+Additionally, all of the L98 350 engines were blueprinted to exact specs and dyno tested so that every engine produced the same amount of horsepower.
 Special green seals were painted over bolts.
 If the engines were opened up and modified, the official seals would be broken, indicating tampering.
 The car’s exhaust catalytic converters were removed, and true dual exhaust was installed.
 Every car has a full race spec roll cage, suspension mods, Dymag wheels, and racing tires.

 Aside from track prep, the Corvette Challenge cars were turnkey and track-ready.